 At 8pm, the dessert and coffee stations opened.
 Wedding cake, French roast coffees and upbeat music kept guests energized until the wedding ended at midnight.
 Many fun pictures were taken in the Photomatic photo booth—the perfect way to save memories of the wedding reception that beautifully merged two cultures.

 Going with the heartwarming evening atmosphere, we set up a wicker basket with small favors of M&M’s on the place card table so guests could take home a sweet reminder of the evening.

 For more Indian fusion wedding ideas, we encourage you to check out this Pinterest board or find out what else our experienced event planners have in mind.

 Backed by nearly five decades of experience, our award-winning Milwaukee catering team can make your wedding dreams come true.
-To start customizing everything from your menu to decor, contact our creative and meticulous wedding planners online or on Facetime, or give us a call at 262-547-9447.
+To start customizing everything from your menu to decor, contact our creative and meticulous wedding planners online or give us a call at 262-547-9447.

 More Articles You Might Like:

 - Martha & Mark’s Elegant Milwaukee Wedding Reception